itay1313/frontenddogma.com/about/index.md

 ▉▉▉▌▌▉▉ ▉▌▋▉▉▌▌▉▉ ▋▉▉▌▌▉▉ ▋▉▉▉ ▉▉▋▉▉ ▌▌▉▉ ▋▉▉▌▌▉▉ ▋▉▉▌▌▉▉ ▋▉ ▉▌▉▌▌▉▉ ▋▉▉▌▉▌▌▉▉ ▋▉▉▌▉▌▌▉▉ ▋▉▌▌▌▉▉ ▋▉▉▌▌▉▉ ▋▉▉▉▌▌▌▉▉ ▋▉▉▌▌▉▉ ▋▉▉▌▌▉▉ ▋▉ ▋▉▉▌▌▉▉▋ ▉▉▌▌▉▉.

-—Frontend Dogma, by the way, shares convictions, but isn’t dogmatic.
+—Frontend Dogma, by the way, is all about convictions, but isn’t dogmatic.
 [Feedback and contributions](https://github.com/j9t/frontenddogma.com) are welcome.